CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ## Fetching PR files for testing

-- Go to the `Pull Requests` tab and select the PR you want review.
+- Go to the `Pull Requests` tab and select the PR you want to review.
 - Click on the blue text indicating the `<pr-author>:<branch-of-their-fork>`, like:

 ![PR Fork/Branch Example](images/pr-fork-branch-example.png)